Scholarships & Bursaries

 For audition, candidates will be asked to play one prepared piece: alternatively, where two instruments are offered, one piece may be played on the candidate’s first instrument, the other on the second.
 Candidates will also be asked to play a piece of sight-reading on their first instrument and complete two short aural tests.

 The candidates on the shortlist will be invited to attend individual auditions and interviews and a group workshop.
 We will send you two audition pieces in early January from which your child should select one to learn and perform.
+Alternatively your child can perform a monologue of their own choosing of 1-3 minutes long.
 Auditions will take place in front of the Head of Drama, another member of the Drama Department and the other auditionees.
 In addition, each child will have a short, informal chat about their performance experience and their interest in Drama.
 The final session will be a whole group workshop in which the children may be asked to work on various games, improvisations and sketches together.

 Candidates should prepare a portfolio of their own work.
 Candidates must display both a flair for, and an interest in, the subject.
 From the portfolios we receive, a shortlist of candidates will be drawn up and invited to attend a workshop.